FrankDMartinez/emma/README.md

 How to Contribute
 -----------------

 At this stage, the most helpful way to contribute at this stage would be to

 1. Star this project.
 (It lets Me know Others find this project useful and provides extra motivation.)
 1. Provide descriptions of election/voting methods You would like to see added.

+Meanwhile, I am working on the [to-do list](to-do.md).

 License
 -------